Mindanao Advice

 From Gong to Mandalay

 It was a great relief when restaurants started to open again after the most severe Corona measures were lifted.
-Going slowly back to normal life is a big step towards a more secure future for many in the hospitality industry.
-It has been a challenging time.
-Efforts to help and cheer up have been greatly appreciated.
-A Facebook group called Eating Out Orihuela Costa in the province of Alicante, Spain has done its best to inspire us to dine out by allowing only positive comments.
+Slowly returning to everyday life is a big step towards a more secure future for many in the hospitality industry.
+It has been challenging, and efforts to help and cheer up have been greatly appreciated.
+A Facebook group called Eating Out Orihuela Costa in the province of Alicante, Spain, has done its best to inspire us to dine out by allowing only positive comments.
 It is a page for sharing good experiences, and critical voices are firmly told to stay away.
-When my husband left a little critical comment about one of the most praised restaurants here, Gong, he quickly got some nasty comments.
-But the owner, Lorraine, interfered pragmatically in the discussion and later invited my husband for a dinner on the house to see if he would change his mind.
+When my husband left a slightly critical comment about one of the most praised restaurants here, Gong, he quickly received some nasty replies.
+But the owner, Lorraine, pragmatically intervened in the discussion and later invited my husband for a dinner, on the house, to see if he would change his mind.

 Lorraine is clearly proud of her Gong concept.
-Half Thai-half Irish with art education and love for food, she has used her background to create fusion dishes with flavors from the Southeast Asian Kitchen.
+Half Thai, half Irish, with an art education and a love for food, she has used her background to create fusion dishes with flavors from the Southeast Asian kitchen.
 With a customer base consisting mainly of expat seniors and tourists who have dozens of Asian restaurants nearby to choose from, it is a difficult task.
-The key to success in most businesses is understanding your customers’ needs and Lorraine has elegantly cracked that code.
-The many enthusiastic reviews on Facebook show that Gong is a success story, but as she mentioned in correspondence with my husband: “I understand that my interpretation of food is not going to please everyone, and I’m ok with that.”
+The key to success in most businesses is understanding your customers’ needs, and Lorraine has elegantly cracked that code.
+The many enthusiastic reviews on Facebook show that Gong is a success story, but as she mentioned in correspondence with my husband: “I understand that my interpretation of food is not going to please everyone, and I’m okay with that.”

-The food philosophy is of course very important when you are running a restaurant, and if you also understand the concept of kindness and good customer service, the chance of success will greatly increase.
+Of course, food philosophy is very important when running a restaurant.
+If you also understand the concept of kindness and good customer service, your chance of success will greatly increase.

 We accepted Lorraine’s kind invitation, ordered a sweet ‘Gong’ cookie from the Giant Cookie Factory as a gift, and headed for our second meal at Gong.